DLBPointon/book-reading-list/README.md

 I'm sure there are many many more.

 This is all further complicated by `Supplementary books`, which have no place in the main series but offer further insight into the series or may simply explain the vehicles and lore of the universe (Codex's form Warhammer, Bestiaries from various universes and so on).
-In my opion Supplementary material should be a series nested inside it's parent series, for example `Series` would contain `Subtype` (the nested series) of `Supplementary`.
-In the case of `<Series Name="Dune" Subtype="Supplementary Works">` and be resolved as `Dune: Supplementary Works`.
+In my opion Supplementary material should be a series nested inside it's parent series, for example `Series` would contain `Subseries` (the nested series) of `Supplementary`.
+In the case of `<Series Name="Dune" Subseries="Supplementary Works">` and be resolved as `Dune: Supplementary Works`.
 How this works will need further discussion with the community.

 ## Solution